I’ve reviewed all the different options for you to make your journey from Copenhagen to Bergen as cheap and smooth as possible.

 As mentioned earlier, there is only one ferry going to Bergen from Denmark (not counting the cruise ships).

-And as you already know, this ferry doesn’t departing from Copenhagen, but from the nearby city of Hirtshals.
+And as you already know, this ferry doesn’t depart from Copenhagen, but from the nearby city of Hirtshals.

 Latest Customer Reviews (LIVE)